 The band had begun posting on Instagram about an upcoming 3rd Album release in 2020.
 Lead singer, David Le’aupepe, said the songs he would be writing would be concerning the recent loss of his father.
-However, there has yet to be a new album.
 Of course, thanks to the pandemic, a lot of musical performances and goals have been cut back.

 Gang of Youths still have hopes to attend any shows on the planned 2021 tour in England, depending upon where the travel restrictions land them.
 They are extremely excited about the Mad Cool Festival for summer in Spain.

 The latest song releases have been in June and July of 2021 on YouTube – “the angel of 8th ave.” and “unison”.
 Both are on the new EP total serene which can be purchased here: Gang of Youths – total serene

 FIND OUT MORE:

 SOURCES: Wikipedia.org along with the artists’ own social media and website provided most of the information in the article.